dop1943/Tunisair-Fleet/README.md

-# Tunisair-Fleet
+## Tunisair-Fleet
-# Descrition of the project in Code/ProjectDetailedDescription.pdf (Fr)
-# Main Code Files :
-# Main.Rmd : Commented Rmarkdown
-# ScrappingReviewsCode.ipynb : Python scrapping code of the reviews of clients about some Airlines
+ Descrition of the project in Code/ProjectDetailedDescription.pdf (Fr) Main Code Files : Main.Rmd (Commented Rmarkdown) , ScrappingReviewsCode.ipynb : Python scraping code of the reviews of clients about some Airlines